victims/victims-hash/README.md

 victims-hash
 =============

-Python tools to read inspect binary/language artifacts (.jar, .class)

-e.g.
+Hashing mechanism used by victims to produce a unique fingerprint for a given archive.
+Currently supports .jar, .gem, .egg files.

-from victims\_hash.java import fingerprint print fingerprint.create("file.jar")
+from victims_hash.fingerprint import fingerprint data = fingerprint('file.jar')